 Street litter bins are provided across Baw Baw's town centres, parks and public hubs and buildings.
-These bins are serviced regularly with approximately 1,570 serviced per week.
-The coverage of Council's contracted street litter service is shown in Table 3.
+These bins are collected regularly.
+The coverage of Council's contracted street litter service in June 2020 is shown in Table 3 (below).